Do you know a lot facts about Inuit culture? To be honest it wasn’t something I’d given much thought to until my recent Canadian Arctic Adventure.

 3. Inuit are not First Nations People

-According to the Indigenous and Northern Affairs office of the Government of Canada First Nations are those peoples who historically lived in North America, from the Atlantic to the Pacific, below the Arctic.
+According to the Indigenous and Northern Affairs office of the Canadian Government, First Nations are those peoples who historically lived in North America, from the Atlantic to the Pacific, below the Arctic.
 Inuit historically lived along the coastal edge and on the islands of Canada’s far north.
 The Métis descend from the historical joining of First Nations members and Europeans.

-4.The Inuit Have a Mutual Respect for Nature
+4.The Inuit Tribes Have a Mutual Respect for Nature

 5. Sled Dogs Aren’t Pets

-In many Inuit villages dogs rival the number of inhabitants.
-Despite their friendly appearance they aren’t pets.
-They’re not tame.
+In many Inuit villages, dogs rival the number of inhabitants and family groups.
+Despite their friendly appearance, they aren’t pets.
+They’re not tamed.
 Don’t try to pet them or you’ll risk being bitten.
-The dogs are used for hunting polar bears and seals and for travelling over long distances in winter.
-On summer they’re on vacation.
+The dogs are used for hunting polar bears and seals and for or used to pull dog sleds for travelling over long distances in winter.
+On summer, they’re on vacation.

-In Sisimiut, and other villages in Greenland, but not all, the dogs are Greenland dogs, a pure bred type of husky.
-To keep the race pure, no other dogs are allowed as pets to prevent breeding.
+In Sisimiut, and other villages in Greenland, but not all, the dogs are Greenland dogs, a purebred type of husky.
+To keep the race pure, Greenlandic Inuits don’t allow other dogs as pets to prevent breeding.

 6. Inuit Don’t Hunt Orcas (Killer Whales)